zihaozou/Delta/README.md

    1. decode target file in new storage space
    2. decode target file directly upon the storage space of source file.
-   3. decode target file upon the storage space of source file, but source file moves backward to perform better compression rate
+   3. decode target file upon the storage space of source file with a backoff algorithm.

    Compression rate rank: